nguoibattrang/Forwarder/README.md

 ## Usage

 1. Configure your input and output in `app.yaml`.
-2. Run the application using `go run main.go`.
+2. Run the application using `go run cmd/forwarder`.
 3. Check logs to monitor the pipeline's behavior.

 ---